fabienbk/flug/README.md

 	contributor.setAge(31);
 	project.setContributor(contributor);

-Flug generate pure java code that has no compilation dependencies.
-Flug also does not require that you put annotation on your beans, making it extremely suitable for generated classes (via JAXB for instance).
+Some features:

+* Generated code has no compilation dependencies;
+* You can input source code (.java) or compiled classes (.class);
+* Doesn't need any annotations, which makes flug extremely suitable for generated classes (such as JAXB);
+* Generate clever collections setters (Map, List, and Set)

+## How do I use it?

+Flugs comes as a maven plugin, a runnable class, or a standalone command-line tool.
+More on that later.